KrYthReX/KrYthReX/README.md

 ### Huh, a readme. (hello!)
-I'm an outdoors-y person with a love for games and computers!
+I'm an outdoors-y person with a love for games, the outdoors, cars, and computers!
 If you'd like to reach out, you can contact me at downina3@wwu.edu

 <!--